restatedev/documentation/docs/deploy/faas/lambda/self-hosted.md

 ---
 sidebar_position: 1
-description: "Deploy Restate on Kubernetes or to AWS with this guide."
+description: "Deploy Restate Server on EC2."
 ---

 # Restate on AWS EC2 with CDK